jules2689/trudeau/docs/2020-04-18/post_news.md

 That's good.
-Tell me how you are in terms ofequipment, masks, gloves, do you have enough or is that a concern for you?at the moment, in the hospital, we have enough so far and wehave enough supplies forprotective measures right now.
+Tell me how you are in terms ofequipment, masks, gloves, do you have enough or is that a concern for you? at the moment, in the hospital, we have enough so far and we have enough supplies for protective measures right now.
 We have the face masks, the n95face shields and all of thestuff right now.
 I think we have enough suppliesso far.